posted byShotaro Nabeya03/11/2020

 This method is not efficient because it doesn’t teach them what the right thing to do is in that situation is.

 Unlike humans, we cannot tell a dog what is wrong and what is right.
 We have to show them.

-When training your new dog on how to act in the house, make sure to only let them explore one part of the house where they cannot break or ruin anything.
+When training your new dog on how to act in the house, make sure to monitor them, then slowly let them explore, on their own, parts of the house where there are no valuables at their reach.